-How can we account for the dramatic variations in the strength of the asymmetry with orbital radius shown in Fig. 23?
-The wakes represent a competition between the mutual self-gravity of ring particles and the planet's tidal shear.
-For fixed particle properties, the transient wakes get stronger and stronger with distance from the planet, until they eventually start to collapse into semi-permanent particle aggregates (Salo 1992, 1995; Karjalainen and Salo 2004).
+How can we account for the dramatic variations in the strength of the asymmetry with orbital radius shown in Fig. 20?
+The tendency of wakes to form clumps-as opposed to the ring material aggregating entirely into clumps-represents a competition between the mutual self-gravity of ring particles and the planet's tidal shear.
+For fixed particle properties such as internal density and dynamical optical depth, the transient wakes get stronger and stronger with distance from the planet, until they eventually start to collapse into semi-permanent particle aggregates (Salo, 1992, 1995; Karjalainen and Salo, 2004).
 In this sense, the occurrence of strong asymmetry in the outer parts of the ring system is not surprising.
-However, the reduction in shear is rather gradual, which by itself would result in a correspondingly gradual variation in asymmetry amplitude, as illustrated in Fig. 26.
-The results are shown for dynamical simulations similar to our standard $\tau{dyn} = 0.5$ IDE model, except for different Saturnocentric distances and internal particle densities; the photometric models are for $B = B' = 10^{\circ}$ , $\alpha = 0^{\circ}$ .
-For comparison, the amplitudes from HST and Voyager observations at the same $B{\text{eff}}$ are also shown.
+However, the reduction in shear is rather gradual, which by itself would result in a correspondingly gradual variation in asymmetry amplitude, as illustrated in Fig. 23.
+The results are shown for dynamical simulations similar to our standard $\tau{dyn} = 0.5$ IDE model, except for different Saturnocentric distances and internal particle densities; the photometric models are for $B = B' = 10^{\circ}$, $\alpha = 0^{\circ}$.
+For comparison, the amplitudes from HST and Voyager observations at the same $B{\rm eff}$ are also shown.

-The asymmetry amplitude initially increases with orbital radius as a result of the increased density contrast between the wake and inter-wake regions, eventually decreasing because of the pronounced clumpiness of the wakes.
-Even though the density contrast of the wakes is still large, the associated brightness asymmetry is diminished by the increasingly disordered wake orientations (see Fig. 1 in Karjalainen and Salo 2004).
-The radial location of the maximum asymmetry amplitude depends primarily on the internal density of particles: for our standard value $\rho = 450$ kg m-3, this is located close to the observed peak near a = 130,000 km.
-For other internal densities, the location varies as $a \propto \rho^{-\frac{1}{3}}$ from the requirement that the ratio between the particles' gravitational and physical radii remain unchanged.
-For example, if the ring particles had the density of solid ice, $\rho = 900 \text{ kg m}^{-3}$ , the modeled peak asymmetry amplitude would occur in the mid-B ring.
-As we have discussed, the amplitude of the brightness asymmetry depends on several dynamical parameters ( $\tau{\text{dyn}}$ , $\epsilon_n$ , size distribution; see Fig. 9), as well as the internal density of the particles.
+The asymmetry amplitude initially increases with orbital radius as a result of the increased density contrast between the wake and interwake regions, eventually decreasing because of the pronounced clumpiness of the wakes.
+Even though the density contrast of the wakes is still large, the associated brightness asymmetry is diminished by the increasingly disordered wake orientations (see Fig. 1 in Karjalainen and Salo, 2004).
+The radial location of the maximum asymmetry amplitude depends primarily on the internal density of particles: for our standard value $\rho = 450 \text{ kg m}^{-3}$, this is located close to the observed peak near a = 130,000 km.
+For other internal densities, the location varies as $a \propto \rho^{-1/3}$ from the requirement that the ratio between each particle's Hill sphere radius and its physical radius remains unchanged.
+For example, if the ring particles had the density of solid ice, $\rho = 900 \text{ kg m}^{-3}$, the modeled peak asymmetry amplitude would occur in the mid-B ring, and would fall off sharply from the inner to the outer A ring, contrary to the observations.
+As we have discussed, the amplitude of the brightness asymmetry depends on several dynamical parameters (τ{dyn} , ε_n , size distribution; see Fig. 9), as well as the internal density of the particles.
 However, changing these parameters affects the asymmetry amplitude in a roughly similar manner at all distances.
-Thus, the shape of the amplitude vs. distance curve would not be qualitatively different from the models shown, even if other constant parameters were adopted.
+Thus, the shape of the amplitude vs distance curve would not be qualitatively different from the models shown, even if other constant parameters were adopted.